Driving The Back Roads Of Sydney To Melbourne

-It was here we decided to starting taking those magical brown sign roads, the tourist drives, to inject some Aussie history into the trip!
-We took the turn off into Holbrook (another absolute must).
-I loved the look on our boys faces when they first spotted it….a submarine in the middle of a park in the middle of rural NSW!
+It was here we decided to start taking those magical brown sign roads, the tourist drives, to inject some Aussie history into the trip!
+We took the turnoff into Holbrook (another absolute must).
+I loved the look on our boys' faces when they first spotted it….a submarine in the middle of a park in the middle of rural NSW!
 Priceless.

-Next stop was Wodonga, just across the NSW/VIC boarder and our home for the night.
+Next stop was Wodonga, just across the NSW/VIC border and our home for the night.

 Come morning we once again took the roads less travelled, turned off the highway for coffee at one of Australia’s infamous big things (in all sense of the phrase), the big Ned Kelly at Glenrowan.
 Glenrowan is of course where Ned Kelly took his last stand against authorities and wore this famous suit.
 The town is engulfed in his ledged.